From collectables to cars, buy and sell all kinds of items on eBay

-Misrepresentation of Identity
+Misrepresentation of identity policy

 eBay does not permit members to misrepresent themselves as eBay employees or as other eBay members.